 Q: What is an example of a management rights clause?

-A: Since management rights clauses must be negotiated, these clauses rarely look alike.
+A: Since management rights clauses must be negotiated, there is not a standard management rights clause.
 Some clauses are short, such as, “All rights are reserved to management except those expressly limited by the collective bargaining contract.”
 Other clauses go into great detail about what is and is not considered a management right.
 Long management rights clauses are generally written to avoid legal wrangling over whether an act taken by management fell under the management rights clause, was governed by the collective bargaining agreement, or should have been negotiated before the company unilaterally implemented it.

 Q: How do management rights clauses get negotiated?

-A: Because employers want to keep as much autonomy as a union agrees to let them keep, they generally seek to include a management rights clause that is as broad as they can get the union to accept.
-Oftentimes, unions accept very broad management rights clauses because there is another clause that is more important for a union to include in a collective bargaining agreement, and both sides agree to accept each other’s important clauses.
-Management rights clauses allowing employers to determine employee work schedules, promotions, demotions, discharges and discipline are lawful so long as both sides have bargained in good faith and have reached a mutual agreement.
+A: Because employers typically want to keep as much autonomy as a union agrees to let them keep, they generally seek to include a management rights clause that is as broad as possible.
+If a union accepts a very broad management rights clause, it is often because there is another clause that is more important for the union to include in the collective bargaining agreement, and both sides agree to accept each other’s important clauses.
+Broad management rights clauses, such as allowing employers to determine employee work schedules, promotions, demotions, discharges and discipline, are lawful and enforceable so long as both sides have bargained in good faith and have reached a mutual agreement.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Matthew D. Austin.
-It was updated by Alix J. West, an attorney with the Columbus firm of Barnes & Thornburg LLP.
+It was prepared by Columbus attorney Matthew D. Austin.
+It was updated by Alix J. West, an attorney with the Columbus firm of Mazanec, Raskin & Ryder.